The Equality of Men and Women

 Jesus put it this way:

 "Whoever causes one of these little ones to stumble, it would be better for him (the offender) to have a heavy millstone hung around his neck and to be drowned in the depths of the sea."
-Matthew 18:6 (Note that a similar reference in Luke 17:1-2 is applied to leading anyone into sin, not just children.)
+Matthew 18:6 (Note that a similar reference in Luke 17:1-2 can be applied to leading anyone into sin, not just children.)

 This is a very strong figure of speech, where the drowning part is not meant to be taken literally.
 Jesus is saying that to offend against a child, especially, is such a serious offence with such a serious penalty on Judgment Day that the offender should do anything and everything to stop offending.
 Neither suicide nor murder are Godly or suitable solutions to these or other problems.